oc-ben-ellis/data-fetcher-app/docs/01_architecture/storage_architecture.md

 ![Storage Architecture](../diagrams/png/storage_architecture.png)

 The storage architecture diagram focuses on the composable storage system, showing how data transforms as it flows through different decorators before reaching the final storage destination.
-It illustrates the decorator pattern where each decorator adds specific functionality (unzipping, WARC formatting, bundling) while maintaining the same storage interface.
+It illustrates the decorator pattern where each decorator adds specific functionality (unzipping, bundling) while maintaining the same storage interface.

 **Key Components**:

 - **Raw Data Stream** - Initial data received from remote sources (may be compressed)
 - **Unzip Resource Decorator** - Automatically decompresses gzip and zip resources before processing
-- **WARC Decorator** - Formats resources as WARC records for web archiving standards compliance

 - **Bundle Resources Decorator** - Collects all resources in a bundle and creates a single zip file
 - **File Storage** - Stores files on local disk with custom output directory support
 - **S3 Storage** - Stores files in AWS S3 with metadata and environment-specific bucket naming